Words for the wise

 Kidney beans

-Rather than risking lifting weights, I packed up and left the gym.
+I packed up and left the gym.

+Turned out I’d developed a kidney stone.
 I spent the night in the emergency room, hopped up on morphine.

 About to eat another slice of cake?
 You probably won’t if you know that later in the week, someone will ask, “Did you really need a third portion?”

 I was sure she would be impressed with my log.
 I didn’t eat meat, dairy, or fast food then.
-I was convinced she would think my diet was a moderation and healthy eating model.
+I was convinced she would think my diet was a moderate and healthy eating model.

 But not so!